ToyotaInfoTech/RAMN/docs/quickstart.rst

 Linux
 """""

-- Open a terminal window (e.g., right-click the desktop and click "Open Terminal here".
+- Open a terminal window (e.g., right-click the desktop and click "Open Terminal here").
 - Type the following commands to install can-utils

 .. code-block:: bash